 Roll Recumbent Hip External Rotator And Hip Extension

 The Roll Recumbent Hip External Rotator and Hip Extension is a floor-based bodyweight exercise performed in a reclined seated position with support from the arms.
 The setup limits overall load while allowing the hips to move through external rotation and extension in a controlled, supported way.
+Hip joint contact forces and movement mechanics benefit from consistent mobility work that maintains healthy ranges of motion (Nasseri et al., 2025).

-How to Perform the Roll Recumbent Hip External Rotator And Hip Extension
+How to perform the Roll Recumbent Hip External Rotator And Hip Extension

 - Lie on your side on a mat with your knees bent at a 90-degree angle and hips flexed to 45 degrees, placing your top hand on the floor for support.